OpsHubProduct/OpsHub-Docs-Validation-Space/docs/manage/api/list-down-most-frequent-global-failure-in-last-two-months.md

 # Description

-- Let’s say the OpsHub Integration Manager is installed on 10.13.27.211 instance on HTTP and user credentials for this instance is “admin” and “password”
+- Let’s say the {{SITENAME}} is installed on 10.13.27.211 instance on HTTP and user credentials for this instance is “admin” and “password”
 - A user wants to retrieve the basic details of the most frequent 20 global failures of last two months from all integrations.
 - The basic details of global failure including the id of the failure, failure message, failure code and failure count, corresponding integration group id.